Oklahoma State–Tulsa football rivalry: 2025

-With Tulsa at 1-2 and Oklahoma State at 1-1, the two teams met in Stillwater that saw Tulsa take an early lead and lead 16–3 at halftime.
+With Tulsa at 1–2 and Oklahoma State at 1–1, the two teams met in Stillwater that saw Tulsa take an early lead and lead 16–3 at halftime.
 However, Oklahoma State narrowed it to 19–12 late in the fourth quarter.
 With two minutes remaining, the Cowboys failed to convert a fourth down at their own 39-yard line.
 Tulsa ran the clock down to under a minute before attempting a field goal from 50 yards out to try extending the lead to two possessions.
 However, the field goal missed, giving Oklahoma State one last possession with 26 seconds left.
 Through a series of passes, the Cowboys got the ball to Tulsa's 42-yard line with less than 15 seconds remaining but could not reach the end zone as Tulsa won the rivalry game for the first time since 1998 along with having their first victory in Stillwater since 1951.

 The 2025 game was shown live on ESPN.
 Nielsen Media Research estimated the game had 1.38 million viewers.

 Following the game, local media speculated that this outcome could cost Oklahoma State head coach Mike Gundy his job.
 During the game, Oklahoma State fans booed and chanted for Gundy to be fired.
-Oklahoma State eventually fired Gundy on September 23.
+Oklahoma State eventually fired Gundy four days after the game on September 23.